awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks whether all methods of an Amazon API Gateway REST or HTTP API stage have logging enabled\.
+This control checks whether all stages of an Amazon API Gateway REST or Websocket API have logging enabled\.
 The control fails if logging is not enabled for all methods of a stage or if `loggingLevel` is neither `ERROR` nor `INFO`\.

-API Gateway REST or HTTP API stages should have relevant logs enabled\.
-API Gateway REST API execution logging provides detailed records of requests made to API Gateway REST API stages\.
+API Gateway REST or Websocket API stages should have relevant logs enabled\.
+API Gateway REST and Websocket API execution logging provides detailed records of requests made to API Gateway REST and Websocket API stages\.
 The stages include API integration backend responses, Lambda authorizer responses, and the `requestId` for AWS integration endpoints\.

-HTTP API access logs include information about requests made to the HTTP API\.
-The information includes the IP address of the caller, the method of the request, the time of the request, and the HTTP status code response\.
-Logs can assist with security and access audits, power additional threat detections, and aid in diagnosing availability issues\.

 **Note**
 This control is not supported in the following Regions: